0 User Reviews

 Whether thanks to its Smart Play feature or not, a wide range of streaming services including Netflix and BBC iPlayer work flawlessly with the VPN connected in Windows and using the older Mac OSX OpenVPN client.

-However, although NordVPN says Smart Play is enabled in all its apps, we could not unblock US Netflix using its new macOS IKEv2 app or its Firefox add-on.
-This VPN will also unblock Youtube videos that are restricted within your region.
+However, although NordVPN says Smart Play is enabled in all its apps, we could not access US Netflix using its new macOS IKEv2 app or its Firefox add-on.
+This VPN will also unblock YouTube videos that are restricted within your region.